plusserver/docs/content/en/cloudhub/topbar/_index.md

 type: "docs"
 weight: 3
 description: >
-    Informationen for the topbar in CloudHub
+    Information about the topbar in CloudHub
 ---